Stack (abstract data type): Basic architecture of a stack

 There are many variations on the basic principle of stack operations.
-Every stack has a fixed location, in memory, at which it begins.
+Every stack has a fixed location in memory at which it begins.
 As data items are added to the stack, the stack pointer is displaced to indicate the current extent of the stack, which expands away from the origin.

-Stack pointers may point to the origin of a stack or to a limited range of addresses either above or below the origin (depending on the direction in which the stack grows); however, the stack pointer cannot cross the origin of the stack.
-In other words, if the origin of the stack is at address 1000 and the stack grows downwards (towards addresses 999, 998, and so on), the stack pointer must never be incremented beyond 1000 (to 1001, 1002, etc.).
+Stack pointers may point to the origin of a stack or to a limited range of addresses above or below the origin (depending on the direction in which the stack grows); however, the stack pointer cannot cross the origin of the stack.
+In other words, if the origin of the stack is at address 1000 and the stack grows downwards (towards addresses 999, 998, and so on), the stack pointer must never be incremented beyond 1000 (to 1001 or beyond).
 If a pop operation on the stack causes the stack pointer to move past the origin of the stack, a stack underflow occurs.
 If a push operation causes the stack pointer to increment or decrement beyond the maximum extent of the stack, a stack overflow occurs.

 Some environments that rely heavily on stacks may provide additional operations, for example: